tencent cloud

 Proxy can control the types of commands users can execute based on user-defined permissions.
 Different accounts are granted the ability to execute authorized commands:

-Read-only users: Users can only execute read commands such as GET, MGET, HGET, SMEMBERS, etc. Any attempt to execute write commands such as SET, LPUSH, SADD, etc. will be rejected by the Redis server.
+Read-only users: Can only execute read commands such as GET, MGET, HGET, SMEMBERS, and so on.
+Any attempt to execute write commands (such as SET, LPUSH, and SADD) will be rejected by the Redis server.

 Read-write users: Users with read-write access can execute all commands, including both read and write operations.